(updated May 1, 2023)

 Our preschool provides a place where the children/students can experience an enjoyable pre-school experience.
 This early school experience will be valuable once your child/ren enter the public school system.
-It is also a place where parents have the opportunity to: watch their children as members of a group; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.
+It is also a place where parents have the opportunity to: watch their children as members of a group/community; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.

 The daily program is flexible, with a balance between: